harogaston/qr-decoder/README.md

 ## Step 1: Data analysis

 Identify the different characters to encode.
 Select the desired error correction level.
 If no version is specified, select the smallest version that can accomodate the data.
+This is also when if using mode switching, the mode for each data segment is determined.

 ## Step 2: Data encoding